-- 1. Meet the core curriculum requirements; - Meet the music department's requirements in music, music technique, music education, and applied music; and - 3.
-Meet the requirements for teacher certification.
+- 1. Meet the core curriculum requirements; - 2.
+Meet the music department's requirements in music, music education, and - 3.
+Meet the requirements for teacher certiification.

 BACHELOR OF SCIENCE DEGREE

 To receive a Bachelor of Science degree from OC, you must complete the following: